ZaidShamsi/HackerRank-T-SQL-Solutions/Easy/revising-aggregations-sum/README.md

-# Japanese Cities' Names
+# Revising Aggregations - The Sum Function

-In this challenge, you will query a list of all the Japanese cities' names.
+Query the data for all American cities with populations larger than 100,000.

 ## Problem
-Link to HackerRank Challenge: [Japanese Cities' Names](https://www.hackerrank.com/challenges/japanese-cities-name/problem)
+Link to HackerRank Challenge: [Revising Aggregations - The Sum Function](https://www.hackerrank.com/challenges/revising-aggregations-sum/problem)

 ### Problem statement reproduced from HackerRank
-Query the names of all the Japanese cities in the CITY table.
-The COUNTRYCODE for Japan is JPN.
+Query the total population of all cities in CITY where District is California.

 The CITY table is described as follows: